Solar Electric Light Fund

-The Solar Electric Light Fund (SELF) is a non-profit organization, established in 1990 and based in Washington, D.C.
-Their mission is to design and implement solar energy solutions to assist those in poor communities where energy, education, health care, and agricultural development are at risk.
-Since its establishment, SELF has completed several projects in more than 20 countries including a solar powered drip irrigation in Benin, a health care centre in Haiti, telemedicine in the Amazon rainforest, online learning platform in South Africa, and a microenterprise development in Nigeria.
+The Solar Electric Light Fund (SELF) is a non-profit organization whose mission is to design, fund and implement solar energy solutions to benefit those in poor rural communities without access to an electrical grid.
+This allows students to study at night and brings computers and Internet into schools.
+It makes it possible to bring in water for irrigation without having to hand-carry it long distances, allowing women to spend their time on money-earning enterprises.
+Access to electricity and water improves health care.
+SELF has completed several projects in more than 20 countries including a solar powered drip irrigation in Benin, a health care center in Haiti, telemedicine in the Amazon rainforest, online learning platform in South Africa, and a microenterprise development in Nigeria.

 Methodology

-SELF believes that energy access is essential to achieving the Sustainable Development Goals.
-SELF's Whole Village Development Model takes an integrated approach for community empowerment by using a mix of solar energy solutions to improve the lives of the 1.5 billion people who don't have access to electricity around the world.
-By working closely with communities and adhering to its principles of SELF Determination, SELF Help and SELF Reliance, it seeks to provide benefits in:
+SELF employs a Whole Village Development Model using a mix of solar energy solutions to improve the lives of the 1.5 billion people who don't have access to electricity around the world.
+It seeks to provide benefits in: